gocodeup/intro-to-testing-js/README.md

 ## TDD process for testing and creating an `isEven` function
 - Start with the smallest tests first.
 Assert that the function is defined.
 - Write just enough code to green the test
 - Build up functionality one small piece at a time.
+- Write each assertion, confirm the test fails, write only enough code to green that specific test, refactor, then repeat.
     - Assert that isEven:
         - returns a boolean no matter the input
         - returns true when executed with `isEven(2)`